-- 1 Drop a TIBLogService component on a Delphi application. - 2 Drop Button and Memo components on the same application. - 3 Attach to the service manager as described in "Attaching to a Service Manager" on page 12-3. - 4 Start the log service using the ServiceStart method.
+- 1 Drop a TIBLogService component on a Delphi application. - 2 Drop Button and Memo components on the same application. - 3 Attach to the service manager as described in "Attaching to a Service Manager". - 4 Start the log service using the ServiceStart method.